InfOmics/PLB2020/README.md

 ### News

 !!!
-On Thursday May 20 thre will be a lecture 9-12 (CET) !!!
+Lecture of May 25 will be held from 9am-12pm (CET) !!!

-!!!
-Lecture of May 21st is cancelled !!!

 ## Course contents